Vladimir of Kiev goes to execute Rogneda of Polotsk, but Iziaslav of Polotsk comes to her defence.

 The Association has come to accept that initially, Royal Belarus may need to obtain sovereign territory and re-establish itself as a recognized nation outside the traditional territory of Belarus.
 It seeks as a first stage to obtain the financial backing to purchase sovereign territory from a government.
 This sovereign territory could potentially be located anywhere in the world.
 Once developed, this territory will then form the basis for Royal Belarus to develop its practical vision as a cutting-edge nation with a rich heritage.
 Initially, this vision concentrates on the potential for Royal Belarus as an offshore financial zone.

 The Association has considered that in the current political situation it should continue to base itself in diaspora.
 Members of the Royal House do not travel to Belarus for reasons of safety at the present time and a number of Association members and officers who live in Belarus have chosen to remain anonymous for the same reasons.
-The home of the Association is in Norfolk, United Kingdom, with the capacity for other branches to be established in different countries as need arises.
+The home of the Association is in the United Kingdom, with the capacity for other branches to be established in different countries as need arises.

 Periodic events for members of the Association offer an opportunity to meet the Prince of Miensk, to share ideas and support, and to build together the foundation for a future Royal Belarus.